Joystream/orion/docs/developer-guide/tutorials/supporting-runtime-upgrades.md

 ## Possible future runtime upgrade scenario

 Now let's imagine a scenario where the runtime is about to be upgraded to a spec version `3000` and the `Members.MemberRemarked` event signature is going to change again.
-To make things more complex, we won't be introducing a new field, but instead change the type of the exising `payment` field, so that the event signature will now look like this:
+To make things more complex, we won't be introducing a new field, but instead change the type of the existing `payment` field, so that the event signature will now look like this:
 ```
 MemberRemarked(MemberId, Vec<u8>, Vec<(AccountId, Balance)>)
 ```